AdobeDocs/marketo-measure.en/help/configuration-and-setup/getting-started-with-marketo-measure/marketo-measure-crm-packageless-integration.md

 [!DNL Microsoft Dynamics] customers, click [here](/help/marketo-measure-and-dynamics/getting-started-with-marketo-measure-and-dynamics/microsoft-dynamics-crm-installation-guide.md).

-Once you complete all of the above steps, you're good to go.
+Once you complete the above steps, you are good to go.
 If you run into any issues along the way, please don't hesitate to reach out to your [!DNL Marketo Measure] representative or [Marketo Support](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"}.

 >[!NOTE]
 >